Improving word mover's distance by leveraging self-attention matrix: Experiments

 \subsubsection{STS Benchmark dataset}

-STS-B dataset \citep{cer-etal-2017-semeval} has a human annotated gold score for a sentence pair, which is the average value of the similarity of the sentence pair evaluated by multiple annotators on a six point scale.
+The STSB dataset~\cite{cer-etal-2017-semeval} contains human-annotated scores for English sentence pairs, reflecting the average similarity on a six-point scale.
 Table \ref{table:dataset} shows the number of sentence pairs.
-Spearman's rank correlation coefficient between the optimal transport distances and the gold scores is used as the evaluation index.
+Spearman's rank correlation (Spearman's $\rho$) is used to compare these scores with optimal transport distances.